kstenerud/nixos-beginners-handbook/installing-vm.md

 nixos-rebuild switch --flake /etc/nixos/#system
 ```

-**IMPORTANT**: Don't forget to commit your changes to the flake or else they'll be ignored!
-You'll see a warning like `warning: Git tree '/etc/nixos' is dirty`
+**IMPORTANT**: Don't forget to commit your changes to the flake!
+You'll see a warning like `warning: Git tree '/etc/nixos' is dirty`.
+Any file that's not part of the repo will be ignored!

 #### via configuration.nix